By Duke Merhavy, MBA, PhD

 1. Similar Within:

-The members of the group should exhibit some type of commonality (needs, characteristics, etc.).
+The contacts of the group should exhibit some type of commonality (needs, characteristics, etc.).

 2. Different Without: